• Skip to main content

 What is the best lettuce for lettuce wraps?

-The best green for edible cups is butter lettuce which is also known as Bibb or Boston.
-Other good possibilities are Little Gem, iceberg and Romaine.
-Each leaf should be deep enough to hold the filling and strong enough to not wilt with heavy or warm additions.
+The best green for edible cups is butter lettuce, also known as Bibb or Boston.
+Other good possibilities are Little Gem, iceberg, and Romaine.
+Each leaf should be deep enough to hold the filling and strong enough not to wilt with heavy or warm additions.

-Can lettuce wraps be made ahead of time?
+Can ground beef lettuce wraps be made ahead of time?

 Beef Lettuce Wraps Recipe with Lime Ginger Dipping Sauce with toppings of lime wedges, scallion, carrot and brown rice.